Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions

+The $\delta$-correct guarantee of the algorithm imposes constraints on the expected number of times the algorithm must pull each arm.
+The lower bounding techniques for these problems rely on {\em change of measure} based analysis that goes back at least to \cite{lai1985asymptotically}.
+Also see \cite{mannor2004sample} and \cite{BURNETAS1996}.
+Recently, several works proposed inequalities capturing these changes of measures, relating the log-likelihood ratio under the two measures to the probability of events under these measures (see, for example, \cite{garivier2019explore}).

-\citet{garivier2016optimal} consider the best arm problem under the assumption that each arm distribution belongs to a single parameter exponential family (SPEF).
+\cite{garivier2016optimal} consider the best arm problem assuming that each arm distribution belongs to a single parameter exponential family (SPEF).
 Under this restriction, they arrive at an {\em asymptotically optimal} algorithm having a sample complexity matching the derived lower bound asymptotically as $\delta \rightarrow 0$.
-SPEF distributions include Bernoulli, Poisson and Gaussian distributions with known variance.
-However, in practice it is rarely the case (other than in the Bernoulli setting) that the arm distributions are from SPEF, so there is a need for a general theory as well as efficient algorithms that have wider applicability.
-Our paper substantially addresses this issue.
+SPEF distributions include Bernoulli, Poisson, and Gaussian distributions with known variance.